nicolashuberIT/flight-analyzer/docs/research/research-report.md

 #### Run 3 - Limit 200 & Step 5

-_Documentation follows as soon as optimization run has executed._

-#### Run 4 - Limit 250 & Step 5

-_Documentation follows as soon as optimization run has executed._
+This optimization run isn't further documented as it resolved in exactly the same result as runs 1 and 2.

 ### Optimization Matrix